Do you want to watch a World Cup match? A lot of online FIFA streams aren’t available worldwide. Still, you can get access if you follow these steps:

 - Intercontinental playoffs: June 2022

 If you’re looking to fill the gaps in your watching schedule, you can always tune in for some other extraordinary football events.
 You might want to check out the Champions League or the UEFA European Championships, for example.
+Would you rather watch a different sport?
+A VPN can also help you watch worldwide events like the Tour de France, Wimbledon, and even the Olympics.

 Have a question about watching FIFA World Cup matches?
 We’ve collected the most frequently asked questions about this topic below.
 Click on a question to see the answer.